Michigan Senate approves up to $25M to fight coronavirus

 LANSING, Mich.
 (AP) — The Michigan Senate on Thursday approved spending up to $25 million to combat the new coronavirus, and some K-12 schools began announcing temporary closures to train staff in case districts end face-to-face instruction and move to online learning.

-The supplemental budget bill, which Gov. Gretchen Whitmer will sign once the House concurs with a change, will allocate $10 million to state agencies for preparedness and response to COVID-19.
+The supplemental budget bill, which Gov. Gretchen Whitmer will sign once the House concurs with minor changes, will allocate $10 million to state agencies for preparedness and response to COVID-19.
 The funding may cover monitoring, lab testing, contact tracing and infection control.

 An additional $15 million will be set aside in a new coronavirus response fund and can be appropriated later.